Job Applicant Privacy Notice

 If you believe that the organisation has not complied with your data protection rights, you can complain to the Information Commissioner.

 What if you do not provide personal data?

 You are under no statutory or contractual obligation to provide data to the organisation during the recruitment process.
 However, if you do not provide the information, the organisation may not be able to process your application properly or at all.

 Some of the organisation's recruitment processes are based solely on automated decision-making, this includes the screening questions.
-The screening questions seek to gather data on core employment requirements e.g. eligibility to work in the UK and full clean driving licence.
-If an applicant is not able to demonstrate they fulfil such a core requirement their application will automatically not be processes any further and will therefore be unsuccessful.
+The screening questions seek to gather data on core employment requirements such as eligibility to work in the UK and full clean driving licence.
+If an applicant is not able to demonstrate they fulfil such a core requirement their application will automatically be not be processed any further and will therefore be unsuccessful.